Luftare/shadow/README.md

 - new game is initted if second player connects
 - refactor: remove duplicate argument passes with world since world now belongs to state at client
 - hitting an opponent sounds different than missing
+- send map data to clients
+- sprites:
+  - player
+  - wall
+  - tree
+  - opponent
+- opponents rotate to their facing
+- BUG: redraw world at the start of every game
+- BUG: equipped gun image and bullets do not reset on new game
+- client lifecycle is clearly written (one-time setup, game data from server, setup game data from server)
+- handle use map data received from server
+- frags are notified to all players